mj3b/governance-frameworks/ai-governance/ai-vetting-criteria.md

 The project must have a defined and documented process for ongoing maintenance, version control, vulnerability response, and community governance.
 A named maintainer or maintainer team must accept public accountability for the project going forward.

-The tool must be deployable at the appropriate level of ecclesial authority — whether parish, diocese, or institution — without requiring centralized control that would compromise subsidiarity.
+The tool must be deployable at the appropriate level of ecclesial authority, whether parish, diocese, or institution, without requiring centralized control that would compromise subsidiarity.
 The Church's understanding of subsidiarity is precise on this point: it is a guarantee that each level of authority retains its proper duties and rights regarding the common good, rather than a simple delegation of decisions to the lowest available level, and it ensures that no larger entity absorbs the legitimate initiative and responsibility of smaller ones.[^9] Local communities must be able to configure the tool for their context, and that configuration capacity must be architecturally genuine, requiring no override of the tool's core accountability, safety, or governance design in order to function.

 *Antiqua et Nova* (§42) is explicit that the responsibility for managing AI wisely "pertains to every level of society, guided by the principle of subsidiarity."[^1] A tool that functions only under conditions of centralized administration concentrates authority in ways that violate this principle and undermine the ecclesial structure the CDCF exists to serve.